Frequently Asked Questions

 SEX OFFENDERS-What are the different levels and what do they mean?

-SEX OFFENDERS-What or who determines which sex offenders go on the website?
+SEX OFFENDERS on WEBSITE-What or who determines which sex offenders go on the website?

 The Cross County Sheriff’s Office is responsible for notifying the public of where Registered Sex Offenders live.
-Under Arkansas Law, we are only allowed to do public notification for Level 3 and Level 4 Sex Offenders.
-In 2007, a law was passed allowing us to do public notification on Level 2 Sex Offenders IF the Sex Offender was 18 years of age or older and the Victim was age 14 or under when the crime was committed.
-In addition to posting the information on the website, we also do door to door notification within an area surrounding the residence of the Sex Offender.
-Officers use flyers showing the Offender’s picture and information about their crime, and go door to door notifying the neighbors of who the Sex Offender is and where they live.
+Under Arkansas Law, the public is notified only for Level 3 and Level 4 Sex Offenders.
+In 2007, a law was passed allowing public notification on Level 2 Sex Offenders IF the Sex Offender is 18 years of age or older and the Victim was age 14 or under when the crime was committed.
+In addition to posting the information on the website, we also do door-to -door notification within an area surrounding the residence of the Sex Offender.
+Officers use flyers showing the Offender’s picture and information about the crime and go door-to-door notifying the neighbors of who the Sex Offender is and where he lives.
 It is the belief of the Cross County Sheriff’s Office, that an informed public is a safer public.
 We will continue to do everything in our power to protect our children and our community.